ibbles/LearningProgramming/Taskflow.md

 That is, an early task can communicate to a later task and influence the dynamic tasks that are created.

 We prepare for dynamic task creation by creating a task from a callable that takes a `tf::Subflow&` as its only parameter.
-`tf::Subflow` is similar to `tf::Taskflow` but instead of passing it to a `tf::Executor` for execution it is executed immediately following the task it is associated with.
+`tf::Subflow` is similar to `tf::Taskflow` but instead of passing it to a `tf::Executor` for execution it is executed immediately following the callback of the task it is associated with.
 The dynamic tasks are created much like regular tasks, by passing a callable to the `emplace` member function of `tf::Subflow`.
 We say that the task with the `tf::Subflow&` parameter is the parent task and the dynamic tasks, the child tasks, are spawned from the parent task.
 The dynamic tasks can have dependencies just like regular static tasks.